uconn-maglab/git-better/02_Merging.md

 ## Resolving merge conflicts

+But will this be a conflict too?

 Remember how I said we can't all work on the same branch or else we'll run into a merge conflict?
 Yeah...here we are!

+This is also going to make a conflit.